ifurusato/tinyfx-i2c-target/README.rst

 Installing this library on a Pimoroni TinyFX permits it to be used as an I2C target|slave, i.e., it can be controlled remotely from an I2C controller|master such as a Raspberry Pi or a microcontroller such as an RP2040, ESP32, STM32, etc.

-While this library is suitable for controlling a TinyFX there is also a generic controller available that you can use for your own purposes.
-This should work with any RP2040/RP2350 microcontroller board, just be sure to configure it for the correct I2C bus number and SDA/SCL pins as your board.

 Installation